 Svelte Sylvia and the Hollywood Trimsters

-4 Extra Debut.
 Madame Sylvia's violent massage kept 1920s Hollywood stars like Gloria Swanson trim.
-Karen Krizanovich goes to LA to trace her influence.
+Karen Krizanovich is in LA.
+From 2010.

 Madame Sylvia was a tiny, opinionated Norwegian who became the toast of 1920s Hollywood.